Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 For the frontend side, JavaScript has attracted every developer to use it.
 This is because of its universality character and the fact that it is easy to use.
 But for the backend side, it has remained an argument between developers on which is the best technology to use between Node.Js and Python.
 This is because the two languages are the most used and are known to be the best as far as backend languages are concerned.

-The question now is, how do you choose between Node.Js and Python? {emoji}.
+The question now is, how do you choose between Node.Js and Python? 🤔.
 What are the features to look at?

 To answer this question, I will look at the differences between the two languages and help the developer in making decisions on which language to use depending on the specification.